clojusc/ring-xml/README.md

 The functionality of the library consists of two Ring handlers:

 * `wrap-xml-request` checks the content-type of an incoming request and if it is XML then parses the body.
-Returns *400 Bad Request* if the XML is invalid.

-* `wrap-xml-response` converts outgoing collections in the standard `{:tag nil :attrs {} :content}` format to XML.
+* `wrap-xml-response` converts outgoing collections or S-expressions to an XML string.

 ## License